pfroysdon/reading_rack/README.md

 **Note:** I have ~40 books that I have read and used in this area.
 I will post the photos, links, and reviews soon.

+- [Fundamentals of Statistical Signal Processing, Vol 1, Estimation Theory - Kay](https://a.co/d/5twMxmZ) This is the best 3 volume series on signal processing and specifically **estimation theory**.
+There are many books, but Kay maintains great notation and derivations throughout.
+Some may find these books a bit terse, but once you learn the notation, the books are a great resource.
+I have used these books since graduate school.
+- [Fundamentals of Statistical Signal Processing, Vol 2, Detection Theory - Kay](https://a.co/d/5bkDDJZ) This is the best 3 volume series on signal processing and specifically **detection theory, e.g. anomaly detection**.
+There are many books, but Kay maintains great notation and derivations throughout.
+Some may find these books a bit terse, but once you learn the notation, the books are a great resource.
+I have used these books since graduate school.
+- [Fundamentals of Statistical Signal Processing, Vol 3, Practical Algorithm Development Theory - Kay](https://a.co/d/68dbK3y) This is the best 3 volume series on signal processing and specifically on **practical considersations, performance evaluation, metrics, tradeoffs, and testing**.
+There are many books, but Kay maintains great notation and derivations throughout.
+Some may find these books a bit terse, but once you learn the notation, the books are a great resource.
+I have used these books since graduate school.

 ### Watchmaking
 <p align="center">
 	<img width="500" img src="https://github.com/pfroysdon/reading_rack/blob/main/figures/IMG_3747.jpg">